M1dnight-Reader/Noob_Bot/README.md

 # Noob_Bot
-A repository with files that need for making your first robot
+A repository with files that you need for making your first robot